-The new law has changed the definition of some terms commonly used in custody matters.
+The custody law has some terms commonly used in custody matters.
 It is important to understand what these terms now mean in order to understand what you are asking the court to do and to understand the custody order once it has been issued.
 Legal custody refers to having the ability to make major decisions about your child's medical, religious, and educational choices.
 This is usually shared between parents whenever possible.
-Partial custody refers to the right to have physical custody of your child away from the custodial parent for a certain period of time.
-Shared custody is the award of physical and legal custody of the child in such a way as to try to maintain frequent and continuing contact with both parents.
-Visitation means you or your spouse has the right to visit the child only in a supervised setting.
+Physical custody refers to where your child is at any given time.
 Given the emotional nature of custody, it is important to take a step back and think about what is best for your child.
 Talk with your attorney to make sure you fully understand the ramifications of the custody order.
-Your attorney may be able to point you towards some helpful research or information to help you understand the new law.